 Our focus is on the full impact of robotic systems deployed in the real world.
 This includes socio-economic impact, ethics, law and policy, and how to integrate robotics into society with minimum disruption and maximum benefit.

-For prospective undergraduate students in EECS, please email questions to EECSUndergrad.email@example.com.
-For those in MIME, please email questions to MIME.Advising@oregonstate.edu.
+For prospective undergraduate students in Computer Science or Electrical and Computer Engineering, please email questions to EECSUndergrad.email@example.com.
+For those in Mechanical Engineering, please email MIME.Advising@oregonstate.edu.

 Research Experiences for Undergraduates: Robots in the Real World

 The 10-week "Robots in the Real World" summer REU Site offers research experiences in all areas of robotics for students with backgrounds in computer science, mechanical engineering, electrical engineering, mathematics, physics, social science, or any closely related fields.

 For more research opportunities, check out the Undergraduate Research Opportunities page.

 The robotics graduate program at Oregon State spans departments in the College of Engineering, with core faculty from mechanical engineering, computer science, and electrical and computer engineering.
 Affiliations and collaborations across the university include oceanography, biomechanics, art, forestry, agriculture, education, civil, and psychology.